MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Arrays.md

 - Default (0) - Return all items
 - First (1) - Return the first item
 - Last (2) - Return the last item
-- SkipUntil (3) - Skip items until condition is true, the return the remaining items
+- SkipUntil (3) - Skip items until condition is true, return all the remaining items (including the first item for which the condition is true)
 - Until (4) - Return all items until condition is true
 - Split (5) - Return an array of two elements
   - The first element contains matching items